 The one (1) Problem outfall represents a suspected illicit discharge and therefore needs to be further investigated following the steps outlined in Section 8.
-All outfalls were screened by Year 3 per the Initial Outfall Ranking in Appendix D, with a few requiring resampling in Year 4 to confirm results (outfalls 64 and 41).
-All outfalls were reprioritized at the end of Permit Year 3 to direct the catchment investigations described further in Section 7 (Appendix H).
+All outfalls were screened by Year 3 per the Initial Outfall Ranking in Appendix F. During catchment investigations in 2023, the Town plans to resample two (2) outfalls (Outfall ID: 64 and 41) to confirm the results from initial screenings.
+All outfalls were reprioritized at the end of Permit Year 3 to direct the catchment investigations described further in Section 7 (Appendix G).